Vin Scully: Early life

-Born in the Bronx, Scully grew up in the Washington Heights section of Manhattan.
-His father, Vincent Aloysius Scully, was a silk salesman; his mother, Bridget (Freehill), was a homemaker.
+Born on November 29, 1927, in the Bronx, Scully grew up in the Washington Heights section of Manhattan.
+His father, Vincent Aloysius Scully, was a silk salesman; his mother, Bridget (née Freehill), was a homemaker.
 He was of Irish descent.
 His biological father died of pneumonia when Scully was four, and his mother later married an English merchant sailor named Allan Reeve, whom Scully considered "my dad".
-He had one sibling, a younger sister who died of brain cancer in 2002, aged 65.
+He had one sibling, a younger sister who died of brain cancer in 2002, aged 67.
 Scully attended Fordham Preparatory School in the Bronx.
 He worked delivering beer and mail, pushing garment racks and cleaning silver in the basement of the Pennsylvania Hotel in New York City.

 Scully discovered his love of baseball at age eight when he saw the results of the second game of the 1936 World Series at a laundromat and felt a pang of sympathy for the badly defeated New York Giants, who had lost the game 18–4 to the New York Yankees.
 Since he lived near the Polo Grounds and because he was a member of the NYC Police Athletic League and Catholic Youth Organization, he was able to attend games for free and became a "very big Giants fan".

 Broadcasting career

-From Fordham to CBS Radio
+Fordham and CBS Radio

 After serving in the United States Navy for two years, Scully began his career as a student broadcaster and journalist at Fordham University, where he majored in English.
-While at Fordham, he helped found its FM radio station WFUV (which now presents a Vin Scully Lifetime Achievement Award each year), was assistant sports editor for Volume 28 of The Fordham Ram his senior year, sang in a barbershop quartet, played center field for the Fordham Rams baseball team (wearing number 17), called radio broadcasts for Rams baseball, football, and basketball, earned a degree, and sent about 150 letters to stations along the Eastern seaboard.
+While at Fordham, he helped found its FM radio station WFUV (which now presents a Vin Scully Lifetime Achievement Award each year), was assistant sports editor for Volume 28 of The Fordham Ram his senior year, sang in a barbershop quartet, played center field for the Fordham Rams baseball team, called radio broadcasts for Rams baseball, football, and basketball, earned a degree, and sent about 150 letters to stations along the Eastern seaboard.
 He received only one response, from CBS Radio affiliate WTOP in Washington, D.C., which hired him as a fill-in.

 Red Barber, the sports director of the CBS Radio Network, recruited Scully for its college football coverage.
 Scully impressed his boss with his coverage of a November 1949 University of Maryland versus Boston University football game from frigid Fenway Park in Boston, despite having to do so from the stadium roof.
 Expecting an enclosed press box, Scully had left his coat and gloves at his hotel, but never mentioned his discomfort on the air; the game proved an exciting affair that attracted Barber to ask him for further assignments.
 Barber mentored Scully, and Scully would follow Barber's advice on being an impartial announcer without blatant "homer" connections.
 When the Dodgers moved to Los Angeles, management had approached Scully about taking a pro-Dodger tone now that the team was the only one in its city (as the minor league Los Angeles teams had done) to which Scully responded weeks later by saying he would stick to objective and factual coverage.